TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/06_lesson/lesson.md

 #### Activity

-* Have the students think about and write a solution
+* Have the students think about and write a solution.

 #### Student Share